j03m/machine-learning-intuitions/src/machine_learning_intuition/encode_decoder/encoder_decoder.md

-Certainly, Joe!
-We can definitely delve into encoder-decoder architectures.
-Given your background in software engineering, machine learning, and Python, I think this will be particularly relevant to you.
-Let's break it down step by step.

 ### What is an Encoder-Decoder Architecture?

 An encoder-decoder architecture is a type of neural network design pattern that is commonly used in tasks like machine translation, sequence-to-sequence prediction, and many others.
 The architecture consists of two main parts: